Math Advancement Testing

 What details do I need to know about how the test is administered?

-What content will the placement test cover?
+What content will the advancement test cover?

 What resources does BSD provide for students to help prepare?

 How are the results of testing shared with families and caregivers?
+Do families receive scores and other details?

 Can students pass a BSD Intensive Summer Version (ISV) course to accelerate math placement?